In Jerusalem

 In Jerusalem (Bi-rushalayim, Jerusalem) (1963) is a documentary film by David Perlov.
 This film came to be one of the most important films of Israeli documentary cinema.

-Considered by many as one of the most poetic films ever produced in Israeli Film, and as a milestone in Israeli documentary cinema, In Jerusalem is composed of 10 engaged observations of the city, before it was united.
+Considered by many as one of the most poetic Israeli films, and a milestone in Israeli documentary cinema, In Jerusalem is composed of 10 engaged observations of the city, before it was united.
 Uri Klein (Haaretz) wrote: "When I first saw In Jerusalem, in 1963, I was not fully aware yet of the importance of the film itself or of its director, but I knew that I had never seen an Israeli film such as that.
 I felt that the Israeli cinema was being born right in front of my eyes".